-Chemical paint strippers give you a much smarter option, particularly the newer generation of environmentally safe strippers that are free of petrochemical solvent odors.
+The wiser option to remove paint from countertops is the use of chemical paint strippers, many of which are now available as environmentally safe strippers that are free of petrochemical solvent odors.
 These paint removers work equally well on stone, concrete and laminate counter surfaces.

 Test the surface for lead if the counter was painted before 1978.
 The Environmental Protection Agency warns that residual lead paint dust is a severe health hazard, especially for children.
 Most paint, hardware and home center stores offer EPA-recognized lead test kits so you can easily test the paint yourself.